hamzamsalah/hamzamsalah.github.io/index.md

 # Data Science Portfolio

 **Welcome to my portfolio repository!**
-This portfolio features projects in analytics, visualization, and machine learning, demonstrating practical applications of data to solve real-world challenges.
+This portfolio showcases projects in analytics, visualization, and machine learning, highlighting practical, real-world applications of data.

 ---